www.animallaw.info

-West's Annotated California Codes Currentness.
+Full Statute Name: West's Annotated California Codes.
 Penal Code.
 Part 1.
 Of Crimes and Punishments.
 Title 14.
 Malicious Mischief. § 598c.
 Horse slaughter for human consumption

-Summary: Under this statute, it is unlawful for any person to possess, to import into or export from the state, or to sell, buy, give away, hold, or accept any horse with the intent of killing, or having another kill, that horse, if that person knows or should have known that any part of that horse will be used for human consumption.
-Violation incurs a possible felony conviction with imprisonment from 16 months to three years.
+Summary: This statute makes it unlawful to possess, to import into or export from the state, or to sell, buy, give away, hold, or accept any equine with the intent of killing it for the purpose of human consumption.
+Violations could result in a felony conviction with a prison sentence of up to three years.

 (a) Notwithstanding any other provision of law, it is unlawful for any person to possess, to import into or export from the state, or to sell, buy, give away, hold, or accept any horse with the intent of killing, or having another kill, that horse, if that person knows or should have known that any part of that horse will be used for human consumption.